oss-review-toolkit/ort/docs/config-file-license-classifications-yml.md

   generated notice file.

 The [license-classifications.yml example] demonstrates the intended use cases.
 It defines some categories that specify whether licenses are applicable to development projects.
-The [rules.kts example] checks ORT results against these categories and generates issues if the rules detect a misuse.
+The [example.rules.kts] checks ORT results against these categories and generates issues if the rules detect a misuse.

 In addition, there are some other categories to be evaluated by the templates for the notice file: The